-- Make an appointment with the class teacher or come and see the SENCO.
+- Make an appointment with the class teacher, SENCO or come and see the Inclusion Manager

-- If after a discussion with the SENCO you are not happy, you could contact one of our Inclusion Governors: Mrs Julie Gooding
+- If after discussion with the Inclusion Manager you are not happy, you could contact our Academy Committee Lead: Behjat Reza

 Rowdown Primary School

 - ADD/ADHD Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder

 - BSS Behaviour Support Service

 - FSM Free School Meals